lib3rate/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter-style web application.
-The app has functionality to create a new tweet, load already posted tweets and has responsive display on mobile devices, tablets and laptops/desktop PCs.
+The app has functionality to create a new tweet, load already posted tweets and has responsive display on mobile devices, tablets and laptops or desktop PCs.

 ## Screenshots